 In order to craft the most accurate and effective target audience, you should talk with the brokers at your firm.
-They will likely know who they want to target based on geographic location, company, industry, or any other criteria.
+They will likely know who they want to target based on geographic location, company, industry, sales cycle stage or any other criteria.

 Most publications will give you stats about the demographics of their readership, and social ads allow you to target exactly who you want with demographics and geographic targeting.
 Once you determine who your target audience is, it should be easier for you to decide where you should advertise.

 You should also take geographic targeting into consideration.
 When you advertise with a local publication, you will likely only reach local audiences.
 When you advertise on social media, you can pick and choose what locations you want your ad to show in.
 For Austin, if you only advertise locally, you risk missing out on getting in front of the many companies looking to expand into or relocate to Austin.
 Consider also targeting the markets where Austin tenants tend to relocate from to make sure you aren’t leaving important prospects out.

 Donor Markets: Cities or regions that are home to companies that are likely to expand into or relocate to your property’s market.
 For example, San Francisco and Silicon Valley are considered prominent donor markets for Austin.